sourcefrenchy/botty/README.md

 # botty

-First steps in Rust to annoy participants liking reverse engineering to an upcoming CTF I organize.
+First steps in Rust to annoy participants enjoying reverse engineering binaries - this is for an upcoming CTF I organize.

 Just trying to generate a windows PE without having to install Windows and being able to run the code on Linux as well.
 Trying to obfuscate a little bit stuff to force participants to tcpdump while running the binary.